cnj-digital/Laravel-test/README.md

 The estimated time frame for completion of this test is 4-6 hours.
 Please keep track of the time spent as you will be probably asked about it.
 If you have any questions please don't hesitate to ask anyone involved in your interview process.

 ## Technical Requirements
- - Use the latest stable version of Laravel and React (**or** Vue.js)
+ - Use the latest stable version of Laravel and React
- - The code/product has to be documented and preferably tested
+ - The code/product has to be documented and tested
  - It should work on all major browsers

 ## Task Requirements